-STAR-Ghana is managed by a consortium led by Christian Aid, with Mango, Social Development Direct, Overseas Development Institute, Nkum Associates and On Our Radar.
+STAR Ghana is managed by a consortium led by Christian Aid, with Humentum, Social Development Direct, Overseas Development Institute, Nkum Associates and On Our Radar.

 It is a £22m programme funded by UK aid, the Danish International Development Agency (DANIDA) and the European Union (EU), and runs from 2015-2020.